The Doctors of Nationwide Optometry use cutting-edge technology to conduct comprehensive eye exams for those with Type 1 or Type 2 diabetes.

-Diabetic eye disease is a group of eye conditions in people with diabetes.
-If undetected and untreated diabetic eye conditions can cause irreversible damage to the eyes leading to vision impairment and blindness.
-Eye exams from the doctors with Nationwide Optometry are crucial for the early detection and prevention of these conditions.
+Diabetic eye disease is a group of eye conditions that affects people with diabetes.
+If undetected and untreated, diabetic eye conditions can cause irreversible damage to the eyes leading to vision impairment and even blindness.

-Our trusted team of highly trained eye care professionals with Nationwide Optometry focuses on maintaining the health of your eyes with comprehensive eye care including routine eye exams, preventative care, and treatment.
+Our team of experienced eye care professionals offers comprehensive eye care services, including routine eye exams, preventative care and treatment, and diabetic eye exams.
 Your eye health is important so request an eye exam today!